ModelChimp/modelchimp/README.md

 ```

 ### Manual
-1. Create database and user in Postgres for keralarescue and give privileges.
+1. Create database and user in Postgres for ModelChimp and give privileges.

 ```sql
 $ psql user=postgres